 Some of these updates tackle stability issues and tweaks to the user interface but they largely focus on adding new features and filters to varying degrees of success.

-If you aren’t sure how you are wanting or needing your 3D model to be printed yet, MeshLab has your back because the cleaning and editing of your STL file means you still have the flexibility to print on any kind of 3D printer down the line.
+If you aren’t sure how you want or need your 3D model to be printed yet, MeshLab has your back because the cleaning and editing of your STL file means you still have the flexibility to print on any kind of 3D printer down the line.

 MeshLab Key Features: